 [HISTORY: Adopted by the Town Board of the Town of Ellicott 2-25-1976 as part of L.L.
 No. 1-1976.
 Sections 84-2, 84-9B, G and M and 84-13 amended at time of adoption of Code; see Ch.
 1, General Provisions, Art.
 I. Other amendments noted where applicable.]

-The governing board of the Town of Ellicott, County of Chautauqua, State of New York, recognizing that unplanned and unregulated establishment of mobile homes, mobile home courts and trailers would seriously impede the orderly and optimum development of the town, does, following due deliberation and upon recommendation of the Town Planning Board and Board of Appeals, enact this section in the furtherance of the health, safety, morals and welfare of the citizens of the town.
+The governing board of the Town of Ellicott, County of Chautauqua, State of New York, recognizing that unplanned and unregulated establishment of mobile homes, mobile home courts and trailers would seriously impede the orderly and optimum development of the town, does, following due deliberation and upon recommendation of the Town Board of Appeals, enact this section in the furtherance of the health, safety, morals and welfare of the citizens of the town.

 The following definitions shall apply in the interpretation of this chapter: